 The concept of Abstraction tends to divide opinion and has done for many years.
 What does it mean?
 How is it art?
-Something so apparently difficult to understand has naturally prompted much misconception over the years, but why?
+Something so apparently difficult to understand has naturally prompted many misconceptions over the years, but why?
 What actually is Abstraction?

-We’re launching a series of articles on the subject, written by our abstract artists and other qualified contributors.
-They’ll talk about their own interpretation of Abstraction, their vision and why they favour it.
-Look out for ‘What is Abstraction: A journey to Antartica’, by Pierre Auville coming soon.
-In the meantime, here’s our introductory feature.
+We’ve launched a series of articles on the subject, written by our abstract artists and other qualified contributors.
+They talk about their own interpretation of Abstraction, their vision and why they favor it.
+Here’s our introductory feature.

 Abstract art has been around since the Stone Age in the form of prehistoric cave drawings of dots and symbols.
 Yet it wasn’t until the late 19th Century that artists began to break away from dominant Classical Realism (depicting a recognisable subject), with artists like Monet spearheading the Impressionist movement.
 However, this style still had its roots firmly in reality, as opposed to the ensuing Abstraction scene.
 That’s not to say that Post-Impressionism didn’t influence it, though.